The Rapid Elearning Blog

 Let me explain.

-The rapid e-learning tools are more than adequate to handle most elearning needs.
+The rapid e-learning tools are more than adequate to handle most e-learning needs.
 Why not go with what costs less and is easy to implement?
-Unless you pay a lot extra for custom work, many vendors use some sort of xml-based template that allows them to “rapidly” build the course.
-They give you a standard player and navigation.
-You already get that with a rapid elearning tool.
-Why pay more for the same?
+Unless you need custom interactions or more complex design, the easier, the better.

 Custom development can be costly.
-The only way I would go past the rapid elearning tool set is if the project is performance-based and will make an impact to the organization’s bottom line.
+The only way I would go past the rapid e-learning tool set is if the project requires more complex interactivity tied to performance expectations.
 My belief is that if the customer cannot show a clear link to performance improvements, then it is my responsibility to meet their training needs with minimal cost and time commitment.

 This doesn’t mean that the projects are subpar, it just means that I don’t commit expensive resources to a project that doesn’t show a return on investment.
-Courses that show a clear connection to changes in performance are the ones to which you want to commit your resources.
+Courses that show a clear connection to changes in performance are the ones to which you want to commit the bulk of your resources.

 Rapid e-learning tools can help you build most of what you see in the e-learning industry.
 Development costs are low, the tools are easy to learn, and you can deliver a quality project rapidly.

 Whichever approach you take, it’s important to think through the objectives of your e-learning course.
 There’s a time to use a rapid e-learning tool and there’s a time to commit more resources to custom work.
 Develop a process to determine when that is.
-You’ll be able to help your customers get a quality product at a good cost.
+You’ll be able to help your customers get a quality product with the right investment.

 Next in the series, we’ll learn to build a simple project plan.